redhat-openstack/website/source/event/events.html.md

 # Events

 There are lots of events, around the world, where you can hang out with people from the RDO community.
-Some upcoming events are:
+Some recent and upcoming events are:

 *   [OpenStack 2013.2 (Havana) release](https://wiki.openstack.org/wiki/Havana_Release_Schedule) - October 17
 *   [OpenStack Netherlands Meetup](http://www.meetup.com/Openstack-Amsterdam/events/137087002/) - October 17